 Methodology

-In this investigation, we would look at how a model that takes in the last few frames of the gameplay directly performs as compared to a model that takes in some features extracted from the last few frames of the gameplay in various games.
+In this investigation, we looked at how a model that takes in the last few frames of the gameplay directly performs as compared to a model that takes in some features extracted from the last few frames of the gameplay in various games.
 We would measure the performance of the models by comparing number of epochs used to reach a target level of reward for 10 epochs in a row.

 Games considered

-In this experiment, I will consider the following games listed.
-Those games are either single-player or the agent is being played against an AI.
+In this experiment, we considered the following games listed.
+Those games play by way of a single-player or an player agent playing against an AI.

 Pong

-I have used a simplified version of Pong, removing the more realistic physical simulations, so that the game consists solely of reflections of the ball when hitting the paddles or the boundaries.
+We used a simplified version of Pong, removing the more realistic physical simulations, so that the game consists solely of reflections of the ball when hitting the paddles or the boundaries.
 The game is rendered in 0s and 1s using a 160×210 array in computer vision mode, and returns the current position, speed of the balls and the paddles when using feature extractions.
-To make the reward less sparse, I have altered the reward function so that there is reward for each time the agent hits the ball with the paddle.
-In order to make the game less deterministic, I slowed down the speed of the ball so that it is guaranteed that the player can catch the ball.
-The opponent AI will also hit the ball each time so that there is as little randomness as possible.
-To simplify the game for training, I have also removed most of the physics engine of the game, leaving only ball reflections when it hits the wall or the paddle.
+To make the reward less sparse, we altered the reward function so that there is a reward for each time the agent hits the ball with the paddle.
+In order to make the game less deterministic, we slowed down the speed of the ball so that it is guaranteed that the player can reach the ball.
+The opponent AI also hits the ball each time so that there is as little randomness as possible.
+To simplify the game for training, we also removed most of the physics engine of the game, leaving only ball reflections when it hits the wall or the paddle.

 The challenge was the difficulty for the AI to successfully hit the ball with the paddle when it was acting randomly, hence it was hard for the AI to get a positive reward.
-As such, I increased the learning rate for the model.
+As such, we increased the learning rate for the model.

 The target of the training is to not lose a single point against AI for 1200 frames, which equates to 20 seconds.